-7.4 Meeting Procedures
+7.5 Meeting Procedures

-Robert’s Rules of Order shall be the final authority in the governing procedures at the meetings of the Association so long as they are not inconsistent with the provisions of the Societies Act or these By-laws.
+Robert’s Rules of Order shall be the final authority in the governing procedures at the meetings of the Association so long as they are not inconsistent with the provisions of the Societies Act or these Bylaws.

-7.5 Presiding Officer
+7.6 Presiding Officer

-An independent chair is to be appointed by resolution of the Board of Directors, to chair any General Meeting of the Association.
+The Chair of the Association shall chair any General Meeting of the Association.

+If the Chair is not present within one-half (1/2) hour after the set time for the General Meeting, the Vice Chair shall chair the Meeting.

-If the appointed chair is not present within one-half (1/2) hour after the set time for the General Meeting, the Members present shall appoint a Chair.
+If the Vice Chair is also not present within one-half (1/2) hour after the set time for the General Meeting the Members present shall appoint a chair.

-7.6 Adjournment
+7.7 Adjournment